 The following is a list of selected publications by Dr. LaBier and Center associates.
 Click on those which are highlighted to open.
 Contact the Center if you wish to receive copies of others which are not yet available online.

-The Center’s blog is Progressive Impact.
-For Dr. LaBier’s most recent writings see his essays on
+Dr. LaBier writes and edits the Center’s blog, Progressive Impact.
+For his most recent writings see his essays on

 Selected published articles by Douglas LaBier: